symfony/symfony-docs/reference/events.rst

 **Event Class**: :class:`Symfony\\Component\\HttpKernel\\Event\\ExceptionEvent`

 This event is dispatched as soon as an error occurs during the handling of the HTTP request.
-It's useful to recover from errors or modify the exception details sent as response::
+It is useful to recover from errors or modify the exception details sent as response::

     use Symfony\Component\HttpFoundation\Response;